Size ranking: 48th

 None of the stars of Tucana is named, and there are no legends associated with it.

-Tucana, holding in its beak a branch with a berry, as seen in the Uranographia star atlas of Johann Bode (1801).
+Tucana, holding in its beak a branch with a berry, as seen on Chart XX of the Uranographia star atlas of Johann Bode (1801).
 Behind its tail lies Nubecula Minor, the Small Magellanic Cloud (just visible at the lower right edge of the image), which is now part of the constellation.

 © Ian Ridpath.
 All rights reserved